- Lani Seelinger

 Hebrew is a funny case, since it essentially fell out of common usage around 400 CE and then remained preserved as a liturgical language for Jews across the world.
 However, along with the rise of Zionism in the 19th and 20th century, Hebrew went through a revival process to become the official language of Israel.
 While the modern version differs from the Biblical version, native speakers of Hebrew can fully comprehend what is written in the Old Testament and its connected texts.
 As the earliest speakers of Modern Hebrew often had Yiddish as their native language, Modern Hebrew has in many ways been influenced by this other Jewish language.

-Tamil, a language spoken by about 78 million people and recognized as an official language of India, Sri Lanka, and Singapore, is the only classical language that has survived all the way through to the modern world.
-It is a member of the Dravidian language family, which includes a number of languages native mostly to southern and eastern India.
+Tamil, a language spoken by about 78 million people and recognized as an official language in Sri Lanka and Singapore, is the only classical language that has survived all the way through to the modern world.
+Forming part of the Dravidian language family, which includes a number of languages native mostly to southern and eastern India, it is also the official language of the state of Tamil Nadu.
 Researchers have found inscriptions in Tamil dating back to the third century BCE, and it has been in continuous use ever since.
 Unlike Sanskrit, another ancient Indian language that fell out of common usage around 600 BCE and became mostly a liturgical language, Tamil has continued to develop and is now the 20th most commonly-spoken language in the world.

 The language family that most European languages belong to is Indo-European, but they started splitting apart from each other probably around 3500 BCE.
 They developed into dozens of other languages like German, Italian, and English, gradually losing the features that they had all shared.
 One language, however, up in the Baltic language branch of the Indo-European family, retained more of the feature of what linguists call Proto-Indo-European (PIE), which is the language that they postulate was spoken around 3500 BCE.
 For whatever reason, Lithuanian has kept more of the sounds and grammar rules from PIE than any of its linguistic cousins, and can therefore be called one of the oldest languages in the world.